Cats are notorious for not drinking enough water, to the point that there is an entire industry of pet fountains to entice cats to drink more.

 How Much Water Do Cats Need?

-Cats need somewhere around 3-4.5 ounces of water for every 5 pounds of body weight per day.
+Cats need somewhere around 4 ounces of water for every 5 pounds of lean body weight per day.
 This means that a 10-pound cat needs approximately 1 cup of water daily.

-Outdoor and feral cats will often get moisture from things they catch and eat, like birds and lizards, while indoor cats may sneak water from places like sinks, toilets, and glasses.
+Outdoor and feral cats will often get moisture from things they catch and eat, like birds and lizards, but they also drink from water sources (such as a puddle, stream, or lake).

 What Are the Risks If My Cat Isn’t Drinking Water?

 Without enough water, cats can begin to go into organ failure, like kidney failure.
 Severe dehydration can also lead to disorientation, lethargy, and changes in heart rate and breathing.

 Cats who have access to water but choose not to drink enough are at an increased risk for kidney and urinary problems, especially urinary tract infections and urinary blockages.
 Male cats are especially at risk for urinary blockages.
 These blockages are a medical emergency and are extremely painful for cats.

 What Do I Do If My Cat Isn’t Drinking Water?

 The first thing to do if you notice your cat isn’t drinking water is to figure out if your cat really isn’t drinking water or if your cat is drinking water from sources other than its water bowl.